korawica/clishelf/README.md

   The Versioning commands.

 Commands:
-  bump       Bump Version with specific action. changelog  Make Changelogs file conf       Return the config data for bumping version. current    Return Current Version that read from ``__about__`` by default. tag        Create the Git tag by version from the ``__about__`` file.
+  bump       Bump package version with a next tag value with an input... changelog  Make a changelog file that generate form previous commits. conf       Return the config data for bumping version. current    Return Current Version that read from ``__about__`` by default. tag        Create the Git tag by version from the ``__about__`` file.